scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Trust Root Configuration (TRC)**: A Trust Root Configuration or TRC is a signed collection of certificates pertaining to an Isolation Domain (ISD).
 TRCs also contain ISD-specific policies.

-**Voting ASes**: Those ASes within an ISD that may sign TRC updates.
+**Voters**: Those parties within an ISD that may sign TRC updates.
 The process of appending a signature to a new TRC is called "casting a vote".

 **Voting Quorum**: The voting quorum is a Trust Root Configuration (TRC) field that indicates the number of votes (signatures) needed on a successor TRC for it to be verifiable.